scverse/governance/in_progress/mission-statement.md

 * Interoperability -- we focus on developing open, standardized, and interchangeable file formats and keep our data openly accessible.
 * Diversity -- we believe in removing barriers to participation in research, including economic factors and institutional culture.
 Our tools will have the most impact if they are developed by and for a diverse community.
-* Transparency -- we do our work as openly as possible and welcome our community to join in the decision making process
+* Transparency -- we do our work as openly as possible and welcome our community to join the decision making process.
-* Simplicity – Invent as little as possible and work with standard pydata types.
+* Simplicity -- invent as little as possible and work with standard pydata types.
 We strive for easy-to-use interfaces that reduce mental overhead.

 ## Abstract